n-akram/DriverDistractionDetection/README.md

 3. Activate the environment:
     source TensorKeras/bin/activate

-4. Run "python main.py" : for all classes predictions
+4. Run "python main.py" : for all classes training

-5. Run "python main.py -m": for mobile only classes
+5. Run "python main.py -m": for mobile only classes training

+6. Run "python main.py -t" : for all classes predictions

+7. Run "python main.py -m -t" : for mobile only classes predictions